Yusuf Shihab: Emir of Mount Lebanon

-In 1768, a strong alliance was established between Nasif al-Nassar, the sheikh of the Metawali (Shia Muslim) clans of Jabal Amil in south Lebanon, and Zahir al-Umar, the autonomous Arab sheikh of Galilee and northern Palestine and head of the Zaydani clan.
-Together, they carved out a territory under their control and largely independent of Ottoman authority.
-Emir Mansur allied himself with them against the Ottoman governors of Sidon and Damascus, while Yusuf supported the Ottomans.
-Emir Mansur backed Zahir and Nasif in their alliance with Ali Bey al-Kabir of Egypt.
+In 1768, a strong alliance was established between Sheikh Nasif al-Nassar, the sheikh of the Metawali (Shia Muslim) clans of Jabal Amil in south Lebanon, and Sheikh Daher al-Umar, the Arab strongman of the Galilee and northern Palestine and head of the Zaydan family.
+Together, they carved out a territory practically independent of Ottoman authority.
+Mansur allied himself with them against the Ottoman governors of Sidon and Damascus, while Yusuf supported the Ottomans.
+Mansur backed Daher and Nasif in their alliance with Ali Bey al-Kabir of Egypt.
 Ali Bey dispatched his commander Abu al-Dhahab to launch an invasion of Damascus in 1770.
-When Abu al-Dahab suddenly withdrew from Damascus after defeating its governor Uthman Pasha al-Kurji, Emir Mansur's position became vulnerable when Uthman Pasha resumed the governorship.
-The Druze clans of Mount Lebanon withdrew their backing for Emir Mansur and Uthman Pasha transferred his governorship of Chouf to his loyalist Emir Yusuf.
+When Abu al-Dahab suddenly withdrew from Damascus after defeating its governor Uthman Pasha al-Kurji, Mansur's position became vulnerable when Uthman Pasha resumed the governorship.
+The Druze clans of Mount Lebanon withdrew their backing for Mansur and Uthman Pasha transferred his governorship of Chouf to his loyalist Emir Yusuf.
 Uthman Pasha officially appointed Yusuf as emir of Mount Lebanon.
-Together with Uthman Pasha and his sons (Darwish Pasha, governor of Sidon and Muhammad Pasha, governor of Tripoli), Emir Yusuf sought to push Zahir and his Metawali allies out of Sidon, which they briefly occupied during the Egyptian invasion of Ottoman Syria.
+Together with Uthman Pasha and his sons (Darwish Pasha, governor of Sidon and Muhammad Pasha, governor of Tripoli), Yusuf sought to push Daher and his Metawali allies out of Sidon, which they briefly occupied during the Egyptian invasion of Ottoman Syria.

-Emir Yusuf led an offensive against Nasif and Zahir in late 1771, but was decisively defeated.
-He failed to arrive and support Uthman Pasha when the latter attempted to launch an invasion of Galilee, but was routed by Zahir's forces at the Battle of Lake Hula.
+Emir Yusuf led an offensive against Nasif and Daher in late 1771, but was decisively defeated.
+He failed to arrive and support Uthman Pasha when the latter attempted to launch an invasion of Galilee, but was routed by Daher's forces at the Battle of Lake Hula.
 Yusuf sought to compensate for this loss by launching a campaign against the Metawalis at Nabatieh, but was routed by the Zaydani-Metawali alliance, losting some 1,500 of his Druze soldiers.
 Following their victory against Emir Yusuf, the allies captured Sidon from Darwish Pasha.
-Emir Yusuf and Uthman Pasha attempted to wrest back control of Sidon by assembling a troops backed by artillery and commanded by Ottoman officer Jezzar Pasha.
-The siege failed when the Russian Navy entered the conflict to back their ally Zahir.
-After Emir Yusuf's troops were bombarded by Russian ships, Zahir and Nasif's troops drove them out of the area and pursued them to Beirut, which the Russians also began to bombard until Emir Yusuf paid their admiral to cease their fire.
+Yusuf and Uthman Pasha attempted to wrest back control of Sidon by assembling a troops backed by artillery and commanded by Ottoman officer Jezzar Pasha.
+The siege failed when the Russian Navy entered the conflict to back their ally Daher.
+After Yusuf's troops were bombarded by Russian ships, Daher and Nasif's troops drove them out of the area and pursued them to Beirut, which the Russians also began to bombard until Yusuf paid their admiral to cease their fire.